masoodbinmohammad/blog/blog/2019-09-13/index.md

 Thats it .
 This is how you can easily use these two operators in combination to make your code look simple and clean.

 > I hope this article found useful for you.
-If it did please help others spreading the word.
+If it did please help others spreading the word.😊